 Description of detailed information on its impact: The Maximum Rent feature offers rent relief to households who attain better employment and/or increase their income, capping their rents at levels designed to encourage long-term residents, resident asset accumulation, and provide greater stability to PMHA Public Housing developments.

-Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: Benchmarks have been achieved when compared to baselines and the activity remains on schedule.
+Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: Historically, benchmarks have been achieved when compared to baselines and the activity is considered to be on schedule.